hund030/TeamsFx_Wiki_review/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

       # Output: following environment variable will be persisted in current environment's .env file.
       # AAD_APP_ACCESS_AS_USER_PERMISSION_ID: the id of access_as_user permission which is used to enable SSO
       ```
-      > Note: Replace the value of `manifestTemplatePath` with the relative path of AAD app manifest noted in step 1.
+      > Note: Replace the value of `manifestPath` with the relative path of AAD app manifest noted in step 1.
 For example, `./aad.manifest.json`

-    In `teamsfx/app.local.yml` only:
+    In `teamsapp.local.yml` only:
     - Add following lines under `configureApp` to add AAD related configs to local debug service.
       ```
       - uses: file/updateJson